All posts

 Until now, a script's identity lived in a comment at the top of the file.
 That was fine for single files and wrong for packages.
 The contract is now two clean tiers:

-• A package (any directory with rebind.toml) makes the toml package truth: [package] owns name, version, and min_sdk; an optional [runtime] section can set every modeline key — tick rate, window matching, permissions, all of it — and overrides the entry's modeline where they disagree.
+• A package (any directory with rebind.toml) makes the toml package truth: [package] owns name, version, and min_sdk; an optional [runtime] section can set every modeline key (tick rate, window matching, permissions) and overrides the entry's modeline where they disagree.

-The part we think you'll actually feel day-to-day: any script under a package root inherits the package's min_sdk.
+The part you'll actually feel day-to-day: any script under a package root inherits the package's min_sdk.
 So a scripts/ folder of one-off tools needs zero boilerplate per file:

 hello/